-Most listings are in the $30's per square foot per year.
-The Monrovia submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate increased $4 per sqft per year.
-That's a 13% increase in rent.
+On average, listings lease in the $30's per square foot per year.
+The Monrovia submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 4% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Monrovia region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Monrovia submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 5 listings have come on the market, which means office spaces most likley are going fast.
+In the last 90 days, 5 listings have been posted online, which means leases might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 60% of the listings in the Monrovia are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,740 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are approximately 2 stories.
+The standard measurement for office space in this area is around 1,120 sqft.
+Most buildings in this market are close to 2 floors.
 Most buildings in this area were built in 1982 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Monrovia residents.
+Utilities is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Monrovia occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.